 • Prior stroke

-• Aortic Scan – A painless risk-free ultrasound scan can diagnose an AAA and accurately measure its size to determine the need for treatment.
+• Aortic scan – A quick scan can diagnose an AAA and accurately measure its size to determine proper treatment.

-• Carotid Scan – Carotid artery disease can be easily and accurately diagnosed using an ultrasound scan that is simple, painless and takes only a few minutes.
+• Carotid can – Carotid artery disease can be easily and accurately diagnosed using an ultrasound scan.

-Vascular screenings are held at various locations throughout the year.
-If you would like to speak to someone about our vascular screening program, please call 410-787-4391.
+Vascular screenings are available at UM BWMC in Glen Burnie.
+If you would like to speak to someone about the vascular screening program at UM BWMC, call 410-787-4391.